[ kuhl-cher-uhl ] [ an-thruh-pol-uh-jist ] & [ tee-cher ]

 Anthropology is the holistic study of humanity past and present.
 I am a cultural anthropologist with a pragmatic theoretical perspective.
 I am specifically interested in how applied anthropology, and an appreciation for cultural diversity, can provide different perspectives in the classroom, on real-world phenomenon, projects and problems.

 I am also passionate about education and keen to share what I have learned.
-Within these pages (which are a continual 'work in progress') I hope you find useful documents and helpful information.
+Within these pages (which are a continual 'work in progress') I hope you find useful tips, tricks, documents and information.

 I welcome your feedback and input.
 Please feel free to email me at firstname.lastname@example.org if you have any questions or comments.
 Enjoy!